rickets100/Coaster-Tycoon/readme.md

 - [ ] Add all necessary views

+> **Note:** You will not be able to currently delete parks that have any rides associated with them because of the foreign key constraint.
+For now, ignore this bug.

 ##### Step 2

 Create your own model and controller for the **rides** resource and make similar methods and views.
 The code should be very similar.  :)